open-telemetry/opentelemetry.io/content/en/blog/2024/otel-get-started-survey/index.md

 JavaScript, Java, Go, and Python are the most widely used languages, they are being utilized by over 50% of the respondents.

-Other languages used included Scala, Typescript, Erlang/Elixir, Perl, R, Lua, Matlab, Julia, Haskell, COBOL, Kotlin, and SAS.
+Other languages used included Scala, TypeScript, Erlang/Elixir, Perl, R, Lua, Matlab, Julia, Haskell, COBOL, Kotlin, and SAS.

 ![Chart showing what languages are being used](3-languages.png)